wn5865/natour/readme.md

 ## API Usage

+- Authentication by JSON Web Token.
+You can get the token once you sign up or log in
-- Natours API is authorized based on user roles: 'user', 'guide', 'lead-guide', 'admin'
+- Authorization based on user roles: 'user', 'guide', 'lead-guide', 'admin'
-- Most GET requests for tours are available without authentication
-- Mostly, POST and DELTE request are restricted to admin user
 - Some featured APIs are as follows:

 <b> API Features: </b>